 This option is free, secure, and relatively straightforward.
 Regardless of whether you are a tax novice or a seasoned tax pro, we've listed out a series of steps and helpful tips to make tax filing error-free.

-Tips for filling out tax forms
+Tips for filling out tax forms on Mac or iPad

 When you file taxes on your own, take a no-rush approach and fill out all forms step-by-step: